traefik/traefik/docs/content/middlewares/http/forwardauth.md

 _Optional, Default=false_

-`preserveLocationHeader` defines whether to forward the Location header to the client as is or prefix it with the domain name of the AuthServer.
+`preserveLocationHeader` defines whether to forward the `Location` header to the client as is or prefix it with the domain name of the authentication server.

 ```yaml tab="Docker & Swarm"
 labels: